 Proxyline has the larger advertised residential pool.
 Proxy6 reports a sizable network across multiple+ countries; Proxyline reports 4,700+ networks and subnets (official site) across 80+ countries.
 Pool size is one signal — actual exit-node freshness and rotation logic matter more in production.

-Proxyline edges ahead on overall success rate against our nightly Cloudflare/Amazon/Google SERP test rig.
-That said, the right choice depends on your target site mix — Proxy6 is typically picked for ["Datacenter"] workloads, while Proxyline is often chosen for ["Datacenter"] use cases.
+Proxyline edges ahead on overall success rate in the available benchmark data (our tests, independent lab reports and published specs).
+That said, the right choice depends on your target site mix — Proxy6 is typically picked for datacenter workloads, while Proxyline is often chosen for datacenter use cases.

 Proxyline carries the higher trust score in our directory based on documented compliance, support responsiveness, and customer-base feedback.
 Both offer 24/7 channels at upper plans; only Proxy6 gates dedicated account managers and Proxyline gates them on enterprise tiers.